 MASKBOOK IN INDIA, TRAVEL DIARY DAY 10, NEW DELHI WORKSHOPS WITH SWECHHA

-From the 15th to the 28th of Dec, Maskbook is in India with an amazing program of 5 workshops and exhibitions in Bengaluru and New Delhi.
+From the 15th to the 28th of December, Maskbook is in India with an amazing program of 5 workshops and exhibitions in Bengaluru and New Delhi.
 (Check out the program here, and in the agenda.)
-Erica, Marguerite and Aditi, members of Art of Change 21 team, share their experience through their travel diary in which they will share their best moments, talk about upcycling, air pollution, creativity and art in India.
+Erica, Marguerite and Aditi, members of the Art of Change 21 team, share their experience through their travel diary in which they will share their best moments, talk about upcycling, air pollution, creativity and art in India.

 The past few days in the world's most polluted city have been so eye-opening.
 Here, not only is air pollution visible, it is palpable.

 On the day of our workshop with the Indian School and Foundation School, December 21st, the air pollution level was at 469.
-As we arrived to the school on this white hazy day, we learned that the children had a great understanding of air pollution.
+As we arrived at the school on this white, hazy day, we learned that the children had a great understanding of air pollution.
 As we presented Maskbook to the kids, we asked them who had their own anti-pollution mask at home.
 Nearly all said they did!

 When questioned about their health, once again the answer was a unanimous yes; all of the children were currently experiencing coughs and colds, most likely due to the pollution.
-The Vice Principal of Indian School Sukhmeen Kaura Cheema recounted how many of the children’s wishes for Diwali were less focused on getting gifts and more focused on a desire for less air pollution.
+The Vice Principal of Indian School, Sukhmeen Kaura Cheema, recounted how many of the children’s wishes for Diwali were less focused on getting gifts and more focused on a desire for less air pollution.

 If the children are informed about the stakes and are motivated to act for the environment, it is also due in large part to the great figures within their school leading eco initiatives and projects.